kubecost/docs/using-kubecost/navigating-the-kubecost-ui/budgets.md

 # Budgets

-Budgets are a way of establishing spend limits for your clusters or namespaces.
+Budgets are a way of establishing spend limits for your clusters, namespaces, or labels.
 They can be created in moments using the Budgets dashboard.

 ## Creating a budget